sodadata/docs/soda-sql/documentation/sql_metrics.md

 ### GROUP BY queries in SQL metrics

 If your SQL query uses a `GROUP BY` clause, you can use a **`group_by`** property in your SQL metrics to instruct Soda SQL to run each test against each group combination.
+The example below runs each of the four tests against each country in the table.

 Set the `group_property` as in the example below.

 ```yaml
 table_name: mytable